Toyota Camry (XV30): Toyota Camry TS-01

+Safety

 Markets

-XV30 Camrys were manufactured in at the Tsutsumi plant in Toyota City, Japan; Toyota Australia's facility in Altona, Victoria; Toyota Motor Manufacturing Kentucky manufacturing plant in Georgetown, Kentucky, United States; and at the Toyota Gateway Plant in Chachoengsao, Thailand.
+XV30 Camrys were manufactured in at the Tsutsumi plant in Toyota City, Japan; Toyota Australia's Toyota Australia Altona Plant; Toyota Motor Manufacturing Kentucky manufacturing plant in Georgetown, Kentucky, United States; and at the Toyota Gateway Plant in Chachoengsao, Thailand.
 Other manufacturing facilities for their respective regional markets include locations in Malaysia, Indonesia, and Taiwan.

 Japan

 The XV30 Camry was launched in Japan in September 2001.
 Daihatsu continued with its twin Altis model for the Japanese market.
 The second generation Altis was introduced in the same month as the Camry, and was available with the 2AZ-FE 2.4-litre four-cylinder engine.
 Visually, the Altis is very similar to the Japanese market Camry with the 4-cylinder engine.
 The Verossa was also sold during this model timeframe, offering Japanese buyers a well-equipped sedan with similar dimensions to the Camry, with a rear-wheel drive powertrain setup, or an optional all-wheel drive that the Camry did not offer.
-The Verossa was not a strong seller, and replaced by the Mark X in 2004, continuing to offer a rear-wheel drive powertrain.
+The Verossa was not a strong seller, and was replaced by the Mark X in 2004, continuing to offer a rear-wheel drive powertrain.